Sample label that must be on all wood brought into the Park.

-Why can't I bring my firewood into the park?
+Why can't I bring my own firewood into the park?

 The Emerald Ash Borer (EAB) is a destructive invasive exotic beetle that feeds on ash trees.
-As of 2009, the EAB is responsible for the deaths of tens of millions of ash trees throughout the Midwest and in some eastern states.
+As of 2015, the EAB is responsible for the deaths of tens of millions of ash trees throughout the Midwest and many eastern states.
 Foresters across the state are working to control the spread of this devastating insect through quarantines, bans, and public education.
 The EAB is often spread by the movement of infested firewood.
-The park's campgrounds and picnic areas are the most likely areas for EAB introduction into Shenandoah National Park.
-Because of the seriousness of a potential infestation, park managers implemented a firewood ban March 1, 2010.
+The park's campgrounds and picnic areas are the most likely areas for EAB and other exotic pest introductions into Shenandoah National Park.
+Because of the seriousness of potential infestations, park managers implemented a firewood ban March 1, 2010.

 What are the details of the ban?

-The ban requires that visitors not bring any firewood (or wood scraps) into the park.
-Visitors may gather dead and down firewood in the park or purchase wood at park camp stores.
-The park's vendor's sources have been approved.
+The ban requires that visitors use only USDA-certified firewood or gather down and dead wood in the Park.USDA-certified wood may be brought in or purchased at camp stores.
+USDA-certified wood has been heat treated so that insects and diseases are killed.
 As always, visitors are encouraged to use charcoal for their cooking fires.